-For families with more than 8 persons, 100% of poverty level increases \$6,430 for each additional person.
-Therefore, for weatherization at 200% of poverty level, add \$12,860 for each additional person.
+For families with more than 8 persons, 100% of poverty level increases \$6,880 for each additional person.
+Therefore, for weatherization at 200% of poverty level, add \$13,760 for each additional person.
+Expanded tables provided by HHS showing up to a family of 14 can be found here.